Top 14 VCs Actively Funding Cloud Infrastructure

 Image of at.inc/ - Top VCs in Cloud Infrastructure

-at.inc/ is a San Francisco-based venture firm that partners with founders at the very beginning of their journey.
-They specialize in providing seed and early-stage capital to technology companies.
+at.inc/ is a venture capital firm based in San Francisco that partners with founders at their company’s earliest stages.
+They provide seed and early-stage capital across a wide range of technology sectors.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: Software, Cloud Infrastructure, FinTech, Hardware, Biotech
+• Industries of focus: Cloud Infrastructure, FinTech, Software, Hardware, Biotechnology

 • Geographical presence: San Francisco, California